Construction Crane Falls From Roof, Killing 4 In Seattle

 The three patients who went to the hospital are "all going to be okay," the University of Washington's medical newsroom said.
 The mother and baby were discharged late Saturday, according to The Seattle Times, while the man "remains in satisfactory condition," the hospital said.

-The Washington State Department of Labor and Industries would investigate how the crane collapsed, the fire department said.
+The Washington State Department of Labor and Industries will investigate how the crane collapsed, the fire department said.

 Witnesses spoke of strong winds at the time of the crane collapse, though the National Weather Service tweeted that it "would not consider" nearby reported gusts of 18 and 23 mph around the same time to be strong.